kazunori279/my-sessions-and-bio/README.md

 Kaz Sato / Staff Developer Advocate, Google Cloud, Google Inc.

 Kaz Sato is Staff Developer Advocate at Google Cloud.
 Since 2016, Kaz has been posting over 20 inspiring blogs and demos at Google Cloud blog for ML/AI products.
 Notable examples include the Vision API Explorer demo for Jeff Dean's keynote, the rock-paper-scissors robot featured by Eric Schmidt, the TPU blog post and demo that Kaz co-authored with the TPU team, and the cucumber farmer story featured by Newsweek and The New Yorker.
-Kaz has presented at Google I/O six times, Cloud Next SF three times, and NVIDIA GTC twice.
-Kaz regularly tweets about ML/AI topics for his 17K followers.
+Kaz has presented at Google I/O six times, Cloud Next SF three times, NVIDIA GTC twice, and regularly tweets about ML/AI topics for his 17K followers.

 ## Bio (Japanese)